rdelfin/pe_mentorship/week_2/ex_1.md

 We used the `cd` (short for change directory) command to go into `a_folder`.
 Notice this is using a *relative path*.
 In other words, the path is stated relative to the current working directory.
-You could have also specified it as an *absolute path*, which you can identify because it starts with a `/`, refering to the root directory `/`.
+You could have also specified it as an *absolute path*, which you can identify because it starts with a `/`, referring to the root directory `/`.
 As such, running `/home/me/a_folder` (notice this is the same output as the `pwd` command, which always outputs absolute paths).